orex/supercell-site-hugo/content/download/_index.md

 weight: 30
 card:
   order: 2
   description: "Using supercell is as easy as one-two-three.
-Check the to learn different methods of obtaining and using the program."
+Check this page to learn different methods of obtaining and using the program."
   btncaption: "Download"
   btnicon: "fas fa-download"
   highlighted: true